top of page

 • Jan 26

-• 5 min read
+• 4 min read

 Therapy That Fits You

-That's what integrative psychotherapy is about: an approach that focuses on you as a whole.
-I don't do the same thing with every client because honestly, what helps one person might not work at all for someone else.
-Integrative psychotherapy pulls from different approaches (psychodynamic, cognitive behavioral, body based work, relational therapy) and I use what makes sense for you and what you're dealing with.
+When you come to therapy, you're bringing everything with you: your thoughts, feelings, body, relationships, past experiences, and hopes for the future.
+Integrative psychotherapy focuses on you as a whole person.
+I don’t apply the same methods to every client because what helps one person might not work for someone else.
+This approach pulls from various methods—psychodynamic, cognitive behavioral, body-based work, and relational therapy.
+I tailor my approach to what makes sense for you and your unique situation.

 You're Not The Only One Going Through This